weirdAlchemist/FunWithCSS/README.md

 # FunWithCSS
-collection of fun, ineteresting or (semi) useful CSS implementations in a somewhat plug & play format.
+collection of fun, interesting or (semi) useful CSS implementations in a somewhat plug & play format.